Aimé Boji

 Aimé Boji Sangara Bamanyirue is a Congolese politician who has been Minister of Budget in the Cabinet of the Democratic Republic of the Congo since April 2021.
-He was formerly Minister of Foreign Trade.
-He was a Union for the Congolese Nation Member of the National Assembly from 2006 to 2019.
+He was a Union for the Congolese Nation Member of the National Assembly representing Walungu from 2006 to 2019, and was reelected in the same constituency at the 2023 general election.

 He was educated at Collège Alfajiri in Bukavu, Oxford Brookes University (BSc Economics, Business Administration and Management, 1994), the Refugee Studies Centre, and the University of East Anglia (MA Development Economics, 1997).
 He has been Permanent Secretary of the UNC's National Policy Directorate since 2011.
+He was formerly Congolese Minister of Foreign Trade.
 He was previously aligned to the People's Party for Reconstruction and Democracy.
-He is the brother-in-law of Vital Kamerhe.
+He is the brother-in-law of Vital Kamerhe, whom he succeeded as president of the National Assembly on 13 November 2025.